 Pizzeria Mungo, Scott’s Addition/Diamond District

-Order a full pie or satisfy your cravings with a New York Style slice on North Arthur Ashe Boulevard, across from Aldi.
+Order a full pie or satisfy your cravings with a New York-style slice on North Arthur Ashe Boulevard, across from Aldi.

 Taco Vegana, Church Hill

-An exciting addition for Church Hill, this vegan taco spot opened for business in mid-October.
+Adding a new flavor to the neighborhood’s food scene, this vegan taco spot opened for business in mid-October.

 Thai Boat, The Fan